 The Climate Crisis is Already Here

 The report reinforces past findings, indicatng with almost complete certainty that the world is growing warmer.
-Rapid and large-scale changes have taken place in the air, land and sea, with the main driving force for these changes being greenhouse gasses originating from human activity.
+Rapid and large-scale changes have taken place in the air, land and sea, with the main driving force for these changes being greenhouse gases originating from human activity.
 According to the report, a rise of 1.1 degrees Celsius in world surface temperature, relative to the perennial average in the early days of the Industrial Revolution (1850-1900), has already occurred.
 The last decade has been about 0.2 degrees warmer compared to the preceding decade, and the concentration of carbon dioxide in the air has reached about 410 parts per million (ppm).
 The rise in temperatures in mainland areas is more significant, constituting about 1.6 degrees Celsius since industrial times.

 The report authors point out that global atmospheric carbon dioxide concentrations are the highest they have been in the last two million years, and that the rates of sea level rise, global ice coverage decrease and glacial retreat are the most severe in the last millenia.
 The ocean has also grown warmer, and has become more acidic and poorer in oxygen than it has been within the last 26,000 years.
 Additionally, extreme cilmatic events such as heat waves and floods, as well as droughts and fires in various regions, have become stronger and more frequent.
 The report strengthens the correlation between extreme local climate events and human-driven global warming, and indicates that every place on Earth has already experienced extreme climatic events of one kind or other.